hashicorp/terraform-google-consul-enterprise-hvd/docs/deployment-customizations.md

 # Deployment customization

+## Seret Manager

+the secrets denoted by `_sm_` are required to be placed in the google secret manager prior to their named values being used in the  `tfvars` file.

 ## TLS

-Certificates are provided at startup via startup script.
+Certificates are provided at startup via startup script. the TLS certs need to be base64 encoded on save to the Google Secret manager

 ## Customizing options with tf.autovars.tfvars